 Jebel Um Anab is one of the great summits of the Red Sea Mountains.
 Anab means grapes in Arabic and the mountain takes its name from a plant with small, grape-like fruits growing around its lower crags.
 Jebel Um Anab is the most southerly of the high mountains near Hurghada.
-Continuing south from Um Anab, the Red Sea Mountains dwindle into much smaller hills and ridges, rising again a few hundred kilometres south near Jebel Hamata.
+Continuing south from Um Anab, the Red Sea Mountains dwindle into much smaller hills and ridges, rising again only a few hundred kilometres south near Jebel Hamata.
 This vertical drop-off makes Um Anab a spectacular viewpoint.
-From its summit, a vast, sweep of lowland deserts is visible.
+From its summit, a vast, sweep of lowland deserts is visible to the south.
 Jebel Um Anab is the centrepoint for one of six hiking hubs on the Red Sea Mountain Trail.
 A network of routes run around the mountain, giving access to several different kinds of landscape.
 Jebel Um Anab itself offers a scramble along one of the finest ridges in the Red Sea Mountains.
 Close by, is the lower peak of Jebel Nasb Umsayri, which offers an easier summit with similarly spectacular views.
-Also found in this area is the Plain of Graygar - a vast plain lined with windswept dunes - and a labyrinth of lowland wadis, called Tala Hussein.
+Also found in this area is the Plain of Graygar - a vast plain lined with windswept dunes - and a labyrinth of lowland wadis, called Talla Hussein.
 Historical sites are found across this region, from Nabataean graffiti to the Roman town of Mons Claudianus, whose ancient gates and narrow streets can still be entered.
-A great appeal of the Um Anab region is how its scenic diversity and history combine through the landscape.
+A great appeal of the Um Anab region is its scenic diversity and history.
 Hikes can be organised here lasting anything from a few hours to several days, most of which count as easy.
-It is the neighbouring district to Jebel Shayib, and one of the most accessible parts of the Red Sea Mountain Trail, taking around an hour from Hurghada by jeep.
+It is the neighbouring district to Jebel Shayib, and one of the most accessible parts of the Red Sea Mountain Trail, taking around an hour from Hurghada by 4x4.

 Jebel Um Anab

 The Red Sea Mountain Trail is divided by two great plains.
 The most northerly plain is known as Um Anfia.
-El Graygar is the southerly one.
+El Graygar is the more southerly one.
 The name El Graygar comes from a Bedouin word for cold, after the bitter winds that sweep across its wide open spaces in winter.
 The plains of El Graygar and Um Anfia form almost a continuous plain: only a low, gradual pass divides them.
-El Graygar is surrounded by rugged peaks like Jebel Abu Kharif and Jebel Abu Hamar and lonely moringa trees dot its horizons.
-Low dunes sweep over its southerly sections.
+El Graygar is surrounded by rugged peaks like Jebel Abu Kharif and Jebel Abu Hamar and lonely moringa trees dot its horaizons.
+Low dunes sweep over the its southerly sections.
 Waterpools, tombs of Bedouin heroes and an old English gold mine can be found in the wadis around the plain and hiking these vast, open solitudes gives something different.

-Two great Roman towns are found on the Red Sea Mountain Trail.
+Two great Roman towns are found on the Red Sea Mountain Trail's main circuit.
 At the northern end of the trail is the old town of Mons Porphyrites.
 Mons Claudianus stands at the southern end.
 Mons means mountain in Latin and Claudianus is thought to have been the Roman Emperor in whose reign the town was built.
 It was one of Rome's most remote quarrying outposts, where huge quantities of gneiss was cut from the mountains, before being hauled over the desert on wagons and shipped up the Nile to the Mediterannean and onwards to Rome.
 Alongside the ruined town, watchtowers, waymarkers, broken columns and abandoned bathtubs can be found in the hills, all connected by hiking old Roman paths.